hashicorp/vault-client-dotnet/docs/System.md

 <a name="writemount"></a>
 # **WriteMount**
-> void WriteMount (string path, WriteMountRequest writeMountRequest)
+> void WriteMount (WriteMountRequest writeMountRequest, string path, TimeSpan? wrapTTL = null)

 Enable a new secrets engine at the given path.